Testing product states, quantum Merlin-Arthur games and tensor optimisation: QMA(2) vs. QMA(k)

 The most direct way of putting $\QMA(k)$ inside $\QMA(2)$ is to ask two provers to each send the $k$ unentangled proofs that correspond to a $\QMA(k)$ protocol.
 If $k=\poly(n)$, then each prover is still sending only polynomially many qubits.
 Then the product test can be used to verify that the states sent were indeed product states and can be used as valid inputs to a $\QMA(k)$ protocol.
 The specific protocol is described in \protoref{qmak}.

-\boxproto{$\QMA(k)$ to $\QMA(2)$}{ The $\QMA(2)$ protocol proceeds as follows. \begin{enumerate} \item Each of the two Merlins sends $\ket{\psi}:=\ket{\psi_1}\ot\ldots\ot \ket{\psi_k}$ to Arthur. \item Arthur runs the product test with the two states as input. \item If the test fails, Arthur rejects.
-Otherwise, Arthur runs the algorithm $\mathcal{A}$ on the state sent by the first Merlin, and outputs the result. \end{enumerate} }
+\boxproto{$\QMA(k)$ to $\QMA(2)$}{ The $\QMA(2)$ protocol proceeds as follows. \begin{enumerate} \item Each of the two Merlins sends $\ket{\psi}:=\ket{\psi_1}\ot\ldots\ot \ket{\psi_k}$ to Arthur. \item Arthur performs each of the following tests with probability $1/2$. \benum \item Arthur runs the product test with the two states as input and accepts iff the test outputs ``product.'' \item Arthur randomly chooses one of the states from the two Merlins, runs the algorithm $\mathcal{A}$ on that state, and outputs the result. \eenum \end{enumerate} }

-First observe that for YES instances (instances in the language), the two Merlins can achieve at least the same success probability that $k$ Merlins can in the original protocol, so the completeness can only increase.
+First observe that for YES instances (instances in the language), $k$ Merlins can achieve success probability $\geq c$, so by sending two copies of this optimal state, two Merlins can achieve completeness $\geq \frac{1+c}{2}\geq c$ in this modified protocol.

 Now consider NO instances.
 Assume for now that the two Merlins always send the same state.
 Then according to \thmref{prodtest}, if the Merlins send states that are far from product, they are likely to fail the product test, whereas basic continuity arguments can show that if they send states that are nearly product then the success probability will not be much larger than the soundness of the original protocol.
 Thus, the soundness does not become too much worse.
-These ideas (with a detailed proof in \appref{protoproof}) establish \begin{lem} For any $m$, $k$, $0\leq s<c\leq 1$,
+These ideas (with a detailed proof in \appref{protoproof}) establish \lemqmaksim{ For any $m$, $k$, $0\leq s<c\leq 1$,